IrisFDTD/IrisME/README.md

 Copyright (C) 2019 Sergio G Rodrigo <sergut@unizar.es> & Luis Martin-Moreno <lmm@unizar.es>

-IrisME is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License,or (at your option) any later version.
+*IrisME* is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License,or (at your option) any later version.

-IrisME is distributed in the hope that it will be useful for research or/and academic purpouses, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*IrisME* is distributed in the hope that it will be useful for research or/and academic purpouses, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.
-You should have received a copy of the GNU Affero General Public License along with IrisME.
+You should have received a copy of the GNU Affero General Public License along with *IrisME*.
 If not,see <http://www.gnu.org/licenses/>.

 ***